Let’s Create a More Caring, Just World Where No One is The Other and Everyone Belongs

 Othering is discrimination against a group(s) of people who are different from the collective social norm or dominant groups in a society.
 The most common ways we humans tend to Other is in the form of racial, religious, gender, age, sexual orientation, class and ethnic identity differences, and being differently abled in comparison to the dominant groups.
 There are more ways we create The Other, but those are the most prevalent and most discussed thus far.

 The Other is created via an us-vs.-them mentality, reinforced by our dominant cultural values of competition over cooperation, rugged individualism and “survival of the fittest” over recognizing our interconnectedness and interdependence.

-short version: Create a world based on caring, justice and diversity — genuine unity in diversity — not a world of fragmentation and destruction.
+SHORT VERSION: Create a world based on caring, justice, equity and diversity — genuine unity in diversity — not a world of fragmentation and destruction.